grew-nlp/grew_doc/content/corpus_stat.md

 | UD_French-Sequoia | 3099 | 891 | 2777 |
 | UD_Chinese-GSD | 4997 | 1481 | 0 |

-We can then observe that in the 3 corpora in use:
+We can then observe that in the annotations of the 3 corpora in use:

- * in English, there is a strong preference for prepositional adjectves
+ * in English, there is a strong preference for adjective position before the noun (98.4%)
- * in French, there is a weak preference for postpositional adjectves
+ * in French, there is a weak preference for adjective position after the noun (75,7%)
- * in Chinese, there is a **very** strong preference for prepositional adjectves
+ * in Chinese, there is a **very** strong preference for adjective position before the noun (100%)

 ----

 ## Remarks

+ * The TSV table also contains a column with the size of corpora (in number of sentences), this can be useful to make cross-corpora analysis and to compute ratios instead of raw numbers.
  * Pattern syntax can be learned [here](/pattern/) or with the online [**Grew-match**](http://match.grew.fr) tool, first with the [tutorial](http://match.grew.fr?tutorial=yes) and then with snippets given on the right of the text area.
- * If some data are changed in the corpora, it is necessary to run again the compilation step.
+ * If some corpus is updated, it is necessary to run again the compilation step.
- * The command `grew_daemon clean en_fr_zh.json` can be used to remove marshal files (results of compilation).
+ * The command `grew_daemon clean en_fr_zh.json` can be used to remove `marshal` files (results of compilation).
- * Some patterns may take some times to be searched in corpora.
+ * Some patterns may take a long time to be searched in corpora.